 It is best to arrive 10-15 minutes early to your first appointment so that you can fill out the necessary paperwork before beginning your session.
 Please allow between ninety minutes to two hours for your first treatment.
-The session begins with a discussion of your chief complaint and a comprehensive health history.
+The session begins with a discussion of your main complaint and a comprehensive health history.
 This is followed by an examination of your tongue and pulse, both of which are diagnostic tools used to assess your health condition.
 Physical examination may also be necessary, which may include palpation of certain areas of the body or certain acupoints.
 After the consultation, acupuncture and/or other modalities will be administered.
 Your acupuncturist will discuss with you the treatment protocol and any other recommendations regarding diet, exercise, and/or lifestyle.

 The number of treatments varies depending on the severity and duration of the condition as well as the strength and constitution of the patient.
 In general, acute conditions may take just a few treatments while chronic conditions may take longer to treat.
 Many patients report feeling changes after one acupuncture treatment, however, it is not uncommon for patients to feel minimal to no changes, or for their conditions to worsen before improvements are seen.
 Weekly treatments are advised although some acute cases may require 2-3 treatments a week at the beginning of a course of treatment.
 It is highly encouraged that treatments be regular and consistent in order to achieve optimal results.